frempongandrews/kindleApp/README.md

-A kindle like reading app
+A kindle like reading app coded programmatically from start to finish